 Drinking Red Raspberry and Nettle Tea throughout pregnancy and especially during the last trimester helps to tone the uterus and keep it strong, reducing the chance of any blood mixing during birth.

-In addition, ensuring that no flouridated water or nonorganic tea (which is high in flouride) are consumed during pregnancy is wise as flouride has been shown to interfere with collagen production.
+In addition, ensuring that no fluoridated water or nonorganic tea (which is high in fluoride) are consumed during pregnancy is wise as fluoride interferes with collagen production.
 The placenta attaches firmly to the uterus via collagen fibers.